wilsonmar/billboard/README.md

 6. Interact with what is playing via the web server on the Pi running an HTML5 jQuery app.
 7. Videos using https://flowplayer.org/player/

+# Board choices
+There's Arduino, Raspberry Pi, and Tessel.

+Arduio boards do not have the horsepower to output to HDMI.

+Coming August of 2015 is the $35 Tessel 2 from Technical Machines https://tessel.io/
+embeds Node.js in a board with WiFi. a 580MHz Mediatek 7620N MIPS based SoC for most processing and WiFi (802.11b/g/n) communication 2 USB ports.

+So for early 2015, the hardware is Raspberry Pi.

 # Ingredients to buy
 There are several editions of the Raspberry Pi.